Updates

 The United Nations (UN), established on October 24, 1945, is a central pillar of contemporary global governance.
 It was conceived to prevent large-scale conflicts like the two World Wars and to foster cooperation on political, economic, and social issues.
 With its 193 member states, the UN provides a platform for dialogue, action, and the pursuit of peace, justice, and sustainable development.
 This analysis explores the historical evolution, organizational framework, and operational efficacy of the UN in addressing the multifaceted challenges of the modern world.

-2. Historical Context of the United Nations
+Historical Context and Formation of the UN

-2.1 The Failures of the League of Nations
+The Failure of the League of Nations

 The League of Nations, formed after World War I, was the first attempt at a global governance structure.
 However, its structural flaws and limited authority rendered it ineffective.
 Key issues included: